 Luckily, we have some tips to prevent them in the first place.
 But even the best prevention measures can render ineffective under certain circumstances.

-So, after we share our prevention tips, we'll help you figure out the best way to get rid of thrips in a safe, timely manner, in hopes of still getting to harvest.
+After we share some prevention tips, we'll help you figure out the best way to get rid of thrips quickly and safely, in hopes of saving your harvest.

-First, we need to explain why thrips are bad, and what they can do to your plants, along with how to identify them and differentiate them from other pests.
+First, we need to explain why these insects are bad, and what they can do to your plants, along with how to identify them from other pests.

 What Are Thrips?